NREL/rex/examples/xarray/README.rst

 Remote Files
 ------------

 You can also use ``xarray`` to open remote files directly.
+If you do not have access to the NREL HPC, this guide is for you.
+See instructions `here <file:///Users/gbuster/code/rex/docs/_build/html/misc/examples.nrel_data.html#data-location-external-users>`_ on where to find these file paths on S3 and HSDS.

 Files on S3
 ^^^^^^^^^^^

-For files on S3, you do not need to provide any extra information:
+For files on S3, you do not need to do anything beyond just providing the S3
+filepath:

 .. code-block:: python